6 Questions with Brian Tong

 What’s the must-have tech you always take with you when you travel?

 The number one thing I have to have is my Bose QC-35 headphones.
 They are, hands down, the best travel headphones you’ll ever find.
-They’ve got noise cancelling.
+They’ve got noise canceling.
 They’re extremely comfortable.
-I never thought headphones were worth £250, but I am perfectly happy to spend it on these.
+I never thought headphones were worth $300, but these I buy.
 I also watch movies and read a lot of comics on my iPad Pro.
 When you want to consume media and entertainment, you can’t beat that thing.

 I also carry a DJI Pro Stabilizer.
 It’s basically a steady camera gimbal that you can put your phone on.
 The shots are amazing.
 And it fits in my bag, so I’m going to take that all the time.
 I also carry a Kindle to read books.
 And depending on the length of the trip, I will sometimes bring my PlayStation 4 with me, as well.

 What’s capturing your attention these days in the broader technology world?

 The whole home-assistant AI, like Google Home and Amazon Echo.
 It’s big.
 We’ve seen it on our phones and kind of used it, but man, when you’re talking about home automation like turning on the lights, setting the thermostat or listening to music, it’s a lot different.
 It’s very natural, and it’s only getting better.
 A lot of times you see tech when it first comes out, and you can tell if there’s potential there or not.
 This is one of those circumstances.
 I mean, I even like it as an alarm clock.
 Even something as stupid as not looking at your phone to set an alarm is just so convenient.

 Let’s look at the other end of the spectrum: what tech do you think is overrated these days or not living up to the hype?